jbittel/django-mama-cas/docs/protocol.rst

 -------------------

-In some areas MamaCAS deviates from the official CAS specification to take advantage of built-in Django functionality.
+In some areas MamaCAS deviates from the official CAS specification to take advantage of built-in Django behavior or offer additional functionality.
 These changes do not alter the contract between the client, service and CAS server.

 **Login ticket (3.5)**
    This ticket string created for the login form is passed along with the